-If you are booked on to one of our tours that falls outside Sept 9 - Oct 10 then, no, you cannot go to the Mass Games — you would have to move to one of our Mass Games tours.
+If you are booked on to one of our tours that fall outside the Mass Games period and no extension is made to include your dates then, no, you cannot go to the Mass Games — you would have to move to one of our Mass Games tours.
 All of our tours that offer the chance to see this year's Mass Games are listed here.

 How much will it cost to attend the Mass Games?

-Our partners in Pyongyang have now confirmed with us that the cheapest ticket to attend this year's Mass Games will cost 100 euros (1150 seats available), and be classified as a '3rd Class Ticket'.
+Assuming that the prices will be the same as 2018 (also to be confirmed) then the cheapest ticket to attend this year's Mass Games will cost 100 euros (1150 seats available), and be classified as a '3rd Class Ticket'.
 The other tiers of ticket above this are '2nd Class' (270 seats) for 300 EUR, '1st Class' (70 seats) for 500 EUR, and 'VIP' (30 seats) for 800 EUR.